tradle/multi-hyperbee/README.md

 ## Use case
 Multi-device support.
 One or more devices are personal cloud peers.

+## Cost
+Performace of reads equals the one for the hyperbee, and so is the performance of local writes.
+Updates coming from replicas are written 2 times, in sparse replica and in primary.
+So it also doubles storage costs, but it is not doubling the size of the database, only the size of updates made on remote peers.

 ## Merge
 At the moment merge is simplistic - the key is updated in primary with the value from the replica.
 CRDT is coming shortly to do it for real.